elizabeth-poggie/elizabeth-poggie/_content/notes/06-W24-intro-to-programming.md

 All programs take inputs, and give outputs.
 Let's make our C# programs a bit more interesting.

-# How do we make this idea a Program ?
+# From Idea to Program (Round 1)

 ## Idea

 Last class I gave out an exercise.
 There are many ways to interpret that statement, let's build on it together.

-Our answers to this question may be different depending on how we go about trying to solve this statement, however as long as you are rigorous in your logic and add comments to explain your thought process.
-Marks will be given accordingly.
+Our answers to this question may be different depending on how we go about trying to solve this problem :)

 ```cs
 "I should get a ticket if I am above the speed limit."